ribaricplusplus/emacs-external/src/book-index/README.md

 # Installation

-`node install.js` Creates a link in the binary directory.
+`gulp install` Creates a link in the binary directory.